 The USB Power Test App from Granite River Labs also produces a voltage, current trace plot which graphically shows the voltage and current requested by the phone for each advertised Source PDO throughout the power negotiation.

-Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Samsung Galaxy Note9 supports fixed PDO's of 2.5 watts (5 volts @ .5 amps), 15 watts (5 volts @ 3 amps) and 18 watts (9 volts @ 2 amps) as well as programmable power of 10-18 watts (5-9 volts @ 2 amps) for charging.
-Note one compliance failure was observed.
+Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Samsung Galaxy Note9 supports fixed PDO's of 2.5 watts (5 volts @ .5 amps), 15 watts (5 volts @ 3 amps) and 18 watts (9 volts @ 2 amps) as well as variable power supply of 10-18 watts range (5-9 volts @ 2 amps) for charging.
+Note a compliance failure was observed.

 Supply Type #1